CreativeCodingUtrecht/DatawalkBot/README.md

 ## Telegram Bot

-Make sure the following commands have been configured for the Walkshop Bot using `@BotFather` with the command `/setcommands`:
+Make sure the following commands have been configured for the Datawalk Bot using `@BotFather` with the command `/setcommands`:

 ```
+start - Let's get to know me! 👋
-join - Join a Walkshop
+join - Join a Datawalk
-create - Create a new Walkshop
+create - Create a new Datawalk
+status - Find out which Datawalk you're currently in
+leave - Leave the current Datawalk
+list - List all active Datawalks
 ```

 ## Implementation steps